tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - metastases macrophages less M1-like, inflammatory markers (HLA-DR, CD127)
 # Immune-Related Adverse Events and Their Association With the Effectiveness of PD-1/PD-L1 Inhibitors in Non-Small Cell Lung Cancer: A Real-World Study From China
  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
+# Immune-related adverse events in various organs caused by checkpoint inhibitors
+## Abstract
+ - PD-1 receptor on T and B cells, binds PD-L1/2 ligands
+ - PD-L1 dominant role in Th1/17 immunity, PD-L2 works mainly in Th2 immunity
+## Epidemiology of irAEs
+ - irAEs common in skin, gastrointestinal tract, liver, endocrine organs, lungs
+ - irAEs more common with CTLA-4 blockade than PD-1 blockade
+## Mechanisms of irAEs
+ - some irAEs have immune counterparts (like thyroiditis and Hashimoto disease, gastrointestinal irAEs and IBD)
+ - **irAEs progress more rapidly than autoimmune conditions, also transient often with quick recovery**
+## The roles of CTLA-4
+ - CTLA-4 expressed on activated T cells, some CD25<sup>+</sup>CD4<sup>+</sup> Treg cells, **CTLA-4 blockade can interfere with T cell differentiation and eliminate Tregs peripherally and in TME**
+## The roles of PD-1
+ - PD-L1/2 expressed on APCs and in peripheral tissue (PD-L1 expression enhanced with activation stimuli like IFN-gamma or IL-17A, PD-L2 mostly induced on APCs by IL-4, higher affinity for receptor than PD-L1)
+ - **no antibodies for PD-L2, only PD-L1, in clinical use**
+ - PD-L2 has stimulatory and inhibitory effects depending on context
+## Differences between CTLA-4 and PD-1
+ - **CTLA-4 and PD-1 signaling converge on Akt, regulator of T cell activation, via PI3K antagonization (CD28 activation promotes Akt phosphorylation via PI3K)**
+## T cell reactivity in irAEs
+ - **CTLA-4 blockade induces more diversified T cells (including autoreactive ones), PD-1 blockade induce more clonal TCR repertoire and proliferation of intratumoral CD8<sup>+</sup> T cells**
+ - **T cells seen infiltrating into irAE tissue, T cells seen targeting irAE tissue seen in blood, so T cells involved in irAEs**
+## B cell reactivity in irAEs
+ - **ICB induces reduction in circulating B cells, increase in CD21<sup>low</sup>PD-1<sup>+</sup> memory B cells and plasmablasts that precede and correlate with irAEs**
+ - **autoantibodies present ~50% of time for irAEs**
+# Immune-related adverse events of anti-PD-1 immune checkpoint inhibitors: a single center experience
+ - patients who developed irAEs were younger
 # Immune-Related Gene Expression Profiling After PD-1 Blockade in Non–Small Cell Lung Carcinoma, Head and Neck Squamous Cell Carcinoma, and Melanoma
  - most patients exhibit partial/complete resistance to PD-1 blockade
  - study patients with various cancers treated with PD-1 blockade